 This session focused on how to create a unified strategic plan for growth, working within the context of an overseas head office operation and a UK subsidiary.

 This workshop covered the essential principles in managing a commercial business, including understanding profit and sales, how to interpret accounting statements, ratio analyses and cost analysis for decision-making.

 Partners explored the personality and motivational aspects of themselves and of their teams, and explored the actual performance levels of their teams and what to do to help raise performance.

 - Managing projects and time

 This workshop covered how to manage time more effectively and, crucially, how to manage projects more professionally.
 The aim was to move from a disparate way of managing tasks to a more standardised methodology of creating and managing work.

 The final session covered how to handle difficult conversations, address poor performance, be assertive and listen more effectively and how to ensure work was individually reviewed more fully.

-As our approach to leadership development is highly participative, we placed an emphasis on working with live issues so the learning could be readily applied to practice.
+In line with our highly participative approach to leadership development is highly, we placed an emphasis on working with live issues so the learning could be readily applied to practice.
 Gaps between delivery days allowed participants time to practice their skills and bring any issues to the next session.

 The partnership agreed that they had begun to work together in a way that they had never done before – 82% of partners ‘strongly agreed’ and the other 18% ‘agreed’ they would recommend the programme to others.